Lasallian Core Traditions Program

 This course is designed for the student with little science in their backgrounds.
 Basic human biological principles are investigated with emphasis on nutrition, cancer, immunity, reproduction and heredity.
 Special consideration is given to current advances in medicine and associated bio-social issues.

 The goal of this course is to introduce students to the ecology and classification of mammals.
 Students will be presented with information on the evolutionary history and special adaptations of mammals within the context of their ecological roles as individuals or populations in a biological community.
-In this course we will also discuss contemporary conservation issues related to mammals.
-The laboratory component of the course will allow students to practice some of the techniques used by mammologists with particular emphasis on field techniques.
+This course also examines contemporary conservation issues related to mammals.
+The laboratory component of the course will allow students to practice some the techniques used by mammologists with particular emphasis on field techniques.
 The development of scientific literacy skills will be heavily emphasized.
+This course is open to science and non-science majors.
+Two one-hour class meetings and one two-hour lab each week.

 This course addresses current scientific issues of interest to the general public, ranging from modern medical advances to those affecting the environment.
 Stress is placed not only on the concepts involved, but also on the social, ethical, political, and economic aspects of these issues.
 The course is intended for non-science majors.